koolquark/nkmedia/doc/janus.md

 ## listen

 Allows you to _listen_ to a previously started publisher, working as an _SFU_ (selective forwarding unit).
-You must tell the `publisher id` and the room will be found automatically.
+You must tell the `publisher id` and the conference will be found automatically.

 You must not include any offer in the [session creation request](api.md#create), because Janus will make one for you.
 You must then supply an _answer_ calling the [set answer](api.md#set_answer) command.